Amrmohamed090/Computer-Vision-Toolkit/README.md

 py a01-team13/app.py
 ```
 ## Description
-- this is a website to help in preprocessing techniques and the perpetuation of the image for computer vision applications, which consist of:
+this is a website to help in preprocessing techniques and the perpetuation of the image for computer vision applications, which consist of:

-  • Implementation for various image processing andcomputer vision algorithms from scratch with python.
+- Implementation for various image processing andcomputer vision algorithms from scratch with python.

-  • Algorithms implemented from scratch: Edge detection, spatial and frequency domain filtering, active contour, Chain code, Hough transform, SIFT feature extraction, Image segmentation: K-mean, mean-shift, region growing
+- Algorithms implemented from scratch: Edge detection, spatial and frequency domain filtering, active contour, Chain code, Hough transform, SIFT feature extraction, Image segmentation: K-mean, mean-shift, region growing.

-  • Face Detection and Face Recognition
+- Face Detection and Face Recognition.
 ## Task-Info.
 - Members who participated in the work of this project:
   | Names           | Section | Bench Number |